NSWPF recruitment banner

 Body Art (tattoo) & Body Modification Policy

-If you have body art (tattoos) or body modifications on the head, face, neck or hands please contact the Recruitment Branch before lodging your application.
-A recruitment officer can assist with assessing your eligibility.
+If you have body art (tattoos) or body modifications on the head, face, neck or hands, or body art that may conflict with the policy, please review the Body Art and Modification policy before lodging your application.
+Upon receiving your application, a recruitment officer will contact you to discuss your eligibility.

 Examples of prohibited body art locations